 - LLL_GRAM.
 If set, the input matrix x is the Gram matrix tvv of some lattice vectors v. - LLL_INPLACE.
 Incompatible with LLL_GRAM.
 If unset, we return the base change matrix U, otherwise the transformed matrix xU.
 Implies LLL_IM (see below). - LLL_KEEP_FIRST.
-The first vector in the output basis is the same one as was originally input.
-Provided this is a shortest nonzero vector of the lattice, the output basis is still LLL-reduced.
-This is used to reduce maximal orders of number fields with respect to the T_2 quadratic form, to ensure that the first vector in the output basis corresponds to 1 (which is a shortest vector). - LLL_COMPATIBLE.
+The first vector b_1 in the output basis is the same one as was originally input.
+In particular, if b_1 cannot be completed into a basis, the behavior is undefined.
+Provided b_1 is a shortest nonzero vector of the lattice, the output basis is still LLL-reduced.
+This flag is used to reduce maximal orders of number fields with respect to the T_2 quadratic form, to ensure that the first vector in the output basis corresponds to 1 (which is a shortest vector). - LLL_COMPATIBLE.
 DEPRECATED.
 This is now a no-op.